mimoralea/king-pong/report.md

 ## Analysis

-For this Deep Reinforcement Learning problem there is no dataset per se, but there is, obviously, that which the agent will consume.
+For this Deep Reinforcement Learning problem there is no data set per se, but there is, obviously, that which the agent will consume.

 This is how the game of King Pong looks like:
 ![alt text][king]